Mission MushVroom

 An Australian-led experiment

-Fram2 is the first human spaceflight to explore Earth from a polar orbit and fly over Earth’s polar regions.
-Throughout the 3.5-day mission, the crew plans to observe Earth’s polar regions through SpaceX’s Dragon’s cupola at 425 – 450 km altitude while undertaking research activities, including Mission MushVroom.
+Fram2 was the first human spaceflight to explore Earth from a polar orbit and fly over Earth’s polar regions.
+Throughout the 3.5-day mission, the crew observed Earth’s polar regions through SpaceX’s Dragon’s cupola at 425 – 450 km altitude while undertaking research activities, including Mission MushVroom.

-Assigned as the astronaut to lead Mission MushVroom while in space is Australian polar adventurer and guide Eric Philips who will become the first person to fly into orbit under the Australian flag.
-During Mission MushVroom, Eric will monitor how FOODiQ’s oyster mushroom experiment will colonise and fruit in the space environment, paving the way for a nutritious, delicious and sustainable food system for long-duration missions to the Moon, Mars and beyond.
+Assigned as the astronaut to lead Mission MushVroom while in space was Australian polar adventurer and guide Eric Philips who will became the first person to fly into orbit under the Australian flag.
+During Mission MushVroom, Eric monitored how FOODiQ’s oyster mushroom experiment colonised and fruited in the space environment, paving the way for a nutritious, delicious and sustainable food system for long-duration missions to the Moon, Mars and beyond.

 Mushrooms play a key role in enhancing plant-based food systems, offering many edible options and multiple benefits.